-- Funding agencies may be creating the wrong incentives or requirements for researchers to produce and share health systems information, and for knowledge-brokering organizations to design the model within which they'll work.
+• Funding agencies within a country (and at the European level) may be creating the wrong incentives or requirements for researchers to produce and share health systems information, and for knowledge-brokering organizations to design the model within which they'll work.
 For example, funding may encourage a focus on single studies (that the agency happened to fund) as the unit of dissemination rather than evidence syntheses that use a wide range of material (regardless of who funded it).
 Alternatively, funding may emphasize the production and dissemination of information products rather than encouraging interaction between the producers and users of the information.
 Or, funding may reward interactions only in the context of research projects and/or presentations by experts rather than in the context of issues identified by policy-makers and stakeholders and the real-world timelines in which they must respond to the issues.
-Finally, funding eligibility criteria may emphasize the independence of the organization (e.g., university-based research centres versus those located within government) over the relevance of its information products, and budget eligibility criteria may emphasize research staff over knowledgebrokering staff. - Researchers may lack knowledge about promising mechanisms and organizational models for knowledge brokering.
+Finally, funding eligibility criteria may emphasize the independence of the organization (e.g., university-based research centres versus those located within government) over the relevance of its information products, and budget eligibility criteria may emphasize research staff over knowledge-brokering staff.

+- Researchers within a country may lack knowledge about promising mechanisms and organizational models for knowledge brokering.
 They may also lack the capacity and support to execute promising mechanisms or to develop and adapt promising models.
-Also, they may lack knowledge about the existence of other organizations involved in knowledge brokering from whom they can learn.

-- Knowledge brokers may have to serve many roles (e.g., writer, graphic designer, web site programmer, listserv moderator, meeting planner, presenter, workshop facilitator, outreach worker and customer relations manager) and may not have time to learn about or execute promising mechanisms or models.
-They may also lack the organizational authority to introduce changes if the organization gives knowledge brokering a lower priority than research. - Policy-makers and stakeholders may lack knowledge about promising mechanisms and models and/or capacity to request that they be used.
+Also, they may lack knowledge about the existence of other organizations involved in knowledge brokering from whom they can learn. - Knowledge brokers may have to serve many roles (e.g., writer, graphic designer, web site programmer, listserv moderator, meeting planner, presenter, workshop facilitator, outreach worker and customer relations manager) and may not have time to learn about or execute promising mechanisms or models.
+They may also lack the organizational authority to introduce changes if the organization gives knowledge brokering a lower priority than research. - Policy-makers and stakeholders within a country may lack knowledge about promising mechanisms and models and/or capacity to request that they be used.
 Additionally, the organizational culture in which they work may not support engaging in external discussions about potentially sensitive policy or organizational issues.

-More generally, there is a lack of monitoring and evaluation of knowledgebrokering mechanisms and models and a lack of structured reflections about their strengths and opportunities for improvement.
-In some settings there may also be a lack of understanding about what constitutes knowledge brokering, with producing and disseminating research outputs seen as necessities and information-packaging and interactive knowledge sharing seen as luxuries.
+More generally, there is a lack of monitoring and evaluation of knowledge-brokering mechanisms and models in European countries and, as was alluded to previously, a lack of structured reflections about their strengths and opportunities for improvement.
+In some countries there may also be a lack of understanding about what constitutes knowledge brokering, with producing and disseminating research outputs seen as necessities and information-packaging and interactive knowledge sharing seen as luxuries.
 Or simply disseminating research products to policy-makers and key stakeholders may be seen to suffice as knowledge brokering.

-In considering these challenges, it can be helpful to understand that policymaking and research are two domains with different goals and incentives, despite their common interest in improving health systems:
+In considering these challenges, it can be helpful to understand that policy-making and research are two domains with different goals and incentives, despite their common interest in improving health systems: